mrhatman/GladiusSlicer/docs/algorithm.md

             else //e is face
                 add e to new_ring

-        Append new_ring to the start of finshed_fragment[0] if it exists otherwise add new_ring to finshed_fragments
+        Append new_ring to the start of finished_fragment[0] if it exists otherwise add new_ring to finished_fragments

-        Remove any fragments from finshed_fragments that are 1 length faces //these are faces that ended there
+        Remove any fragments from finished_fragments that are 1 length faces //these are faces that ended there

-        return finshed_fragments
+        return finished_fragments

     examples
         Example 1